raquo/Airstream/README.md

 This section is intended to help understand the practical aspects of [transactions](#transactions) and [FRP glitches](#frp-glitches).
 It assumes familiarity with those documentation sections, and seeks to improve their understanding.

 We say that some Airstream operators like `flatMap` fire events in a new transaction.
 This can cause FRP glitches in cases when, at a high level, using `flatMap` or similar transaction-creating methods was **unnecessary**.
 In contrast, when the usage of `flatMap` is truly **necessary** to achieve your desired behaviour, you will not see FRP glitches.

-Let's try to categorize the methods and operators that Airstream offers to get a more intuitive understanding of why that is.
+Let's try to categorize the methods and operators that Airstream offers, to get a more intuitive understanding of why that is.

 #### Flowy Operators